torriem/BookSmart2odf/README.md

 ## Requirements

+These apply to the **command-line converter**.
+The LibreOffice import-filter extension needs none of them because it uses LibreOffice's bundled Python and UNO API to do the work.

 Python modules:

 - `ezodf`
 - `lxml`
-- `PIL` (Pillow) — also used to normalize image DPI so LibreOffice sizes and crops images correctly
+- `PIL` (Pillow) — used to normalize image DPI so LibreOffice sizes and crops images correctly
 - `pycryptodome` / `Crypto` — only needed for decrypting border ornaments (the `-b` option)

-(There may be other incidental dependencies.)
+There may be other incidental dependencies.